drone-plugins/drone-artifactory/docs/GRADLE_README.md

 - Gradle build step is used to build the Gradle project and create artifacts.
 - Publish step is used to publish the Gradle project artifacts to the artifactory repositories.
 - Authentication for Jfrog artifactory can be done using Username and Password or Access Token.
 Refer to below examples.
+- This plugin no longer requires JFrog CLI.
+It uses the JFrog Go Client SDK.
+For Gradle, the plugin generates a temporary `init.gradle` that injects resolver and (if applicable) publishing repositories and credentials, then invokes `gradle` natively.
+- Build-info is accumulated locally and can be published using `publish-build-info` command or `publish_build_info: true`.
+- Module IDs: When `build_tool: gradle` and no `module` is provided, the plugin derives the module ID from Gradle project properties (`group:name:version`) similar to JFrog CLI extractors.
+If Gradle is not available or values are missing, the module defaults to `generic`.
+To override, set the `module` input.
+- TLS: Provide custom CA PEM contents via `pem_file_contents` or a path via `pem_file_path`.
+To skip TLS verification, set `insecure: true`.
 - Additional build discard with below parameters can be done.
     - delete_artifacts: The flag to delete the artifacts, if not set will only delete build metadata.
     - exclude_builds: The builds to exclude from deletion.